 This coffee bar made use of the smallest space possible in the corner.
 The wooden panel was cut to match the corner, with maximum surface area.

-A wall shelf is used to hang mugs, while the actual table is for coffee machine and capsules.
+A wall shelf is used to hang mugs, while the actual table is for the coffee machine and capsules.
 A wine rack completes the overall look.

 Having a coffee corner is important for all caffeine lovers.
 These coffee bar ideas are creative and unique; many were made of cheap materials.
 Create a personal coffee station with these inspirations as a start.